cloudmesh-community/book/chapters/prg/python/scikit-learn/scikit-learn.md

 2. Density Estimation : Finding the distribution of data within the provided input or changing the data from a high dimensional  space to two or three dimension.

-# Building a end to end pipeline for Supervised machine learning using Scikit-learn
+## Building a end to end pipeline for Supervised machine learning using Scikit-learn

----

-**:mortar_board: Learning Objectives**

-* Exploratory data analysis
-* Pipeline to prepare data
-* Full learning pipeline
-* Fine tune the model
-* Significance tests

----

 A data pipeline is a set of processing components that are sequenced to produce meaningful data.
 Pipelines are commonly used in Machine learning, since there is